jrh3k5/agify-frame/README.md

   * Note that you *will* need a paid ngrok subscription due to the interstitial page the free tier employs, which breaks frame previews
 * Navigate to the frames playground here: https://warpcast.com/~/developers/frames
   * When prompted, empty the URL provided by ngrok

+## Building the Application

+Run `yarn run build`.
+This will create an `out/` directory at the root of the project containing the static site assets to be deployed.